CoderFundamentals/python/linearR/linearR.md

 -   As per above diagram, ModelPrediction function takes feature(X), initial value of parameters(In the above equation it is the intercept b and weight w which are feed in), and calculates the predictions.
 -   This predictions is compared against the label to compute the loss using one of already discussed loss function (Squared loss or Mean Squared Loss)
 - If there is a need to reduce the loss, then we have a computeParameterUpdate function where parameters are updated and feed into the ModelPrediction function
-- Once we reached an optimal value of y<sup>'</sup>, the whole iterative process is stopped and model is said to be <Bold>Converged</Bold>
+- Once we reached an optimal value of y<sup>'</sup>, the whole iterative process is stopped and model is said to be **Converged**

 ### Gradient Descent
    In the above diagram, computeParameterUpdate function supplies the weight to the ModelPredict function.This goes on iteratively till we reach a minimum loss.
-Below diagram depicts the possible value of loss over an iterative values of w~0~
+Below diagram depicts the possible value of loss over an iterative values of w<sub>0</sub>
    ![Convex Plott](https://raw.githubusercontent.com/CoderFundamentals/python/master/linearR/img/convex.svg)
    As we can see, the convex plot always has a lowest point, and this is where loss function can be computed.However doing it iteratively over a large dataset is in efficient.
 Thus a much preferred approach known as 'Gradient Descent' is used.
    In Gradient Descent algorithm, we take a random value of weight(mostly 0) and then we descent along the convex plot or loss curve by calculating the gradient of the curve which is the slope(derivative) of the curve itself.
 This Gradient is a vector which has a magnitude as well as a direction.
    At each iteration, we move along the direction of the gradient by factor of the magnitude.
     ![Convex Plott](https://raw.githubusercontent.com/CoderFundamentals/python/master/linearR/img/GradientDescentGradientStep.svg)
-    This magnitude, is one of the hyper parameters known as learning rate or step size.The learning rate values is optimized to ensure :
+    This magnitude, is one of the hyper parameters known as learning rate or step size.The learning rate values is optimised to ensure :
-- <Bold> Learning rate is not too small </Bold> to ensure we do not have an inifinite iterations
+- ***Learning rate is not too small*** to ensure we do not have an inifinite iterations
-- <Bold> Learning rate is not too hight </Bold> to ensure we are not skipping or jumping  over lower minima over iteration
+- ***Learning rate is not too hight*** to ensure we are not skipping or jumping  over lower minima over iteration

 #### Stochastic Gradient
 - Often datasets are huge and it is difficult to process such data sets as a batch for calculation of gradient descent.
 - Thus it is preferred to have only one example in a batch per iteration to have  gradient calculation however with noise
-- Also it is preferred to have a lesser number of exampke in a batch per iteration rather than only one example for an efficient gradient calculation without noise.
+- Also it is preferred to have a lesser number of example in a batch per iteration rather than only one example for an efficient gradient calculation without noise.